fulyaertay/basic-projects-html-css/README.md

   ## Overview
   ### Description
   I completed 4 projects of Module 2 of the frontend developer career path on [Scrimba](https://scrimba.com/learn/htmlandcss).
-I mastered HTML/CSS in this project.
+I mastered HTML/CSS in these projects.
   You can see the visual representations of the each app below.

   ## Projects